 - Google Cloud Interconnect

 For workloads or applications that do not require High Availability, Pureport offers a limited selection of connection types and speeds without HA at a reduced cost.
-You may consider these for workloads where up-time is not essential, such as a development project.
+You may consider these for workloads where up-time is not essential, such as a development projects.
 For most connections however, HA is mandatory and cannot be disabled in the console or via the API.